district10/blog/_posts/post-0078-learning-perl.md

 ## A. Exercise Answers

-## B. Beyond the Llama
+## B. Beyond the Llama (`['lɑmə]`, 美洲驼)

-We don't expect many readers to read every word of this appendix, but we hope you'll at least skim the headings so that you'll be prepared to fight back when someone tells you, "You just can’t use Perl for project X because Perl can’t do Y."
+We don't expect many readers to read every word of this appendix, but we hope you'll at least **skim the headings so that you'll be prepared to fight back** when someone tells you, "You just can't use Perl for project X because Perl can't do Y."

-The most important thing to keep in mind (so that we’re not repeating it in every paragraph) is that the most important part of what we’re not covering here is covered in Intermediate Perl, also known as “the Alpaca.”
+The most important thing to keep in mind (so that we're not repeating it in every paragraph) is that the most important part of what we're not covering here is covered in Intermediate Perl, also known as "the Alpaca" (`[æl'pækə]`, 羊驼).

-After the Alpaca, you’ll be ready to move on to Mastering Perl, also know as “ the Vicunas.”
-It covers the everyday tasks that you’ll want to do while programming Perl, such as benchmarking and profiling, program configuration, and logging.
-It also goes through the work you’ll need to do to deal with code written by other people and how to integrate that into your own applications.
+After the Alpaca, you'll be ready to move on to Mastering Perl, also know as "the Vicunas" (`[vi'kju:nə]`, 骆马) It covers the everyday tasks that you'll want to do while programming Perl, such as benchmarking and profiling, program configuration, and logging.
+It also goes through the work you'll need to do to deal with code written by other people and how to integrate that into your own applications.

 - [perltoc](http://perldoc.perl.org/perl.html)